-The Awareness stage constitutes the first stage of the whole Inbound Marketing process.
+The Awareness stage constitutes the first stage of the whole Inbound Marketing stages.
 It is often overlooked, but it is the most critical stage because the prospective buyer’s journey that will eventually lead him to make a decision, starts with awareness.

 Let’s say for example that the buyer wants to purchase a particular product, and simply cannot make a decision.
 He is faced with a conundrum.

 Any given company must assume that the potential buyer has done his due diligence and made a research in order to address the problem that he is facing.

 How can you, as a company, lure that customer towards them and encourage him to buy their products?
 By creating awareness of course!

 You must conduct your own research: To do so, you need to check the performance of your competitors: read customer reviews on their websites; review posts and articles that are relevant to the industry that you work in and your customers’ interests.